-Cruise into the port of Shanghai, where on arrival you will be met by your English-speaking guide and new National Escort or Local Guide.
-From here transfer to your hotel and spend the remainder of the day at leisure to soak up the local culture of Shanghai, and its vibrant atmosphere.
+Cruise into the port of Shanghai, where on arrival you will be met by your new National Escort or Local Guide.
+From here, transfer to your hotel and spend the remainder of the day at leisure to soak up the local culture of Shanghai and its vibrant atmosphere.

-Day 19: Shanghai
+Day 19: Shanghai Meals: B, L, D

 Today's explorations include the peaceful Yu Garden, the atmospheric alleys of the old town and the Xintiandi area, an affluent pedestrianised eating and shopping district.
-Admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund before visiting a silk factory where you will follow the age-old silk production process from the cultivation of silkworms up to creating the final piece.
+You will also visit a silk factory where you will follow the age-old silk production process from the cultivation of silkworms up to creating the final piece.
 This evening, enjoy a traditional Shanghainese meal before returning back your hotel.